International cybercrime: Intrusive Offenses

 Illegal Access: “Hacking” is one of the major forms of offenses that refers to unlawful access to a computer system.

 Data Espionage: Offenders can intercept communications between users (such as e-mails) by targeting communication infrastructure such as fixed lines or wireless, and any Internet service (e.g., e-mail servers, chat or VoIP communications).

 Data Interference: Offenders can violate the integrity of data and interfere with them by deleting, suppressing, or altering data and restricting access to them.

 Content-related offenses

 Pornographic Material (Child-Pornography): Sexually related content was among the first content to be commercially distributed over the Internet.

 Racism, Hate Speech, Glorification of Violence: Radical groups use mass communication systems such as the Internet to spread propaganda.

 Religious Offenses: A growing number of websites present material that is in some countries covered by provisions related to religious offenses, e.g., anti-religious written statements.

 Spam: Offenders send out bulk mails by unidentified source and the mail server often contains useless advertisements and pictures.

 Copyright and trademark-related offenses

 Common copyright offenses: cyber copyright infringement of software, music or films.

 Trademark violations: A well-known aspect of global trade.
-The most serious offenses include phishing and domain or name-related offenses, such as cybersquatting.
+Offenses include phishing and domain or name-related offenses, such as cybersquatting.